Total Complaints

 MERCEDES-BENZ CLE 300 · model year

-8 NHTSA complaints, 3 crash reports, and 2 active recalls for this specific cohort.
+8 NHTSA complaints, 3 crash reports, and 2 recall campaigns listed for this cohort.
+A VIN lookup is required to determine whether a specific vehicle has an unrepaired recall.

 NHTSA overall rating